-Nevertheless' accounting's role in informativeness and efficiency, in a social context, has been increasingly emphasized by the profession.
+Nevertheless' accounting's role in informativeness and efficiency, in a social context, has been increasingly emphasised by the profession.

-The AICPA frames these relationships in the following way:
+The AICPA, i.e. American Institute of Certified Public Accountants frames these relationships in the following way:

-"Financial statements are often audited by independent accountants for the purpose of enhancing confidence in their reliability....
+"Financial statements are often audited by independent accountants for the purpose of enhancing confidence in their reliability.
 Well-developed securities markets tend to allocate scarce resources to enterprises that use them efficiently and away from enterprises that use them inefficiently....
 Financial reporting is intended to provide information that is useful in making reasoned choices among alternative uses of scarce resources in the conduct of business activities".

-These views, reiterated by FASB pronouncement (1978), IASC (July 1989), have formed the basis of accounting objectives, practices, standards, and principles into the 1990s.
+These views, reiterated by FASB pronouncement (1978), International Accounting Standards Committee (July 1989), have formed the basis of accounting objectives, practices, standards, and principles into the 1990s.

 As is apparent from these statements, the informational role of accounting is regarded as a crucial link in the efficient allocation of society's resources by individuals, enterprises, and government.
-The recent emphasis on the role of accounting in the efficient allocation of resources has been classified under the user-in-formativeness approach.
+The recent emphasis on the role of accounting in the efficient allocation of resources has been classified under the user- informativeness approach.